1919 England to Australia flight: The competition

 In early 1919, the Commonwealth Government of Australia offered a prize of £A10,000 for the first flight from Great Britain to Australia in a British aircraft, under specific conditions.
-In May 1919, Billy Hughes, Prime Minister of Australia, and Senator George Pearce, Minister for Defence (Australia), in consultation with the Royal Aero Club, stated that valid aircrews must all be Australian nationals, the aircraft must have been constructed in the British Empire, and the journey must be completed within 720 consecutive hours (30 days) and be completed before midnight on 31 December 1920.
+In May 1919, Billy Hughes, Prime Minister of Australia, and Senator George Pearce, Australian Minister for Defence, in consultation with the Royal Aero Club, stated that valid aircrews must all be Australian nationals, the aircraft must have been constructed in the British Empire, and the journey must be completed within 720 consecutive hours (30 days) and be completed before midnight on 31 December 1920.
 The departure point must be either Hounslow Heath Aerodrome (for landplanes) or RNAS Calshot (for seaplanes and flying boats), with reporting points at Alexandria and Singapore, and final destination in the region of Darwin.
-Each flight was to take place under the competition rules of the Royal Aero Club, that would supervise the start, and control the competition generally.
+Each flight was to take place under the competition rules of the Royal Aero Club, which would supervise the start and control the competition generally.

 Contestants

 Sopwith Wallaby

-At 11.44 a.m. on 21 October 1919, Captain George Campbell Matthews AFC as pilot, and Sergeant Thomas D. Kay as mechanic, took off from Hounslow Heath Aerodrome in a Sopwith Wallaby (G-EAKS).
+At 11:44 a.m. on 21 October 1919, Captain George Campbell Matthews AFC as pilot, and Sergeant Thomas D. Kay as mechanic, took off from Hounslow Heath Aerodrome in a Sopwith Wallaby (G-EAKS).
 Bad weather caused delays at Cologne and Vienna, then they were imprisoned as suspected Bolsheviks in Yugoslavia, with further delays due to snow at Belgrade.
 A cracked engine cylinder at Constantinople, and bad weather at Aleppo caused more delays.
 Finally, on 17 April 1920, the Wallaby crashed on landing at Grokgak, on Bali.
 Matthews was slightly injured.